 8. BuzzSumo

-Best Feature: Content performance and influencer tracking.
+Best Feature: Content performance tracking with influencer discovery.

 Pros: